Erina Harris, PhD, MFA, BA

 Research-Creation:

-I am grateful that my research, research-creation and teaching practices are interpenetrative.
+My research-creation and teaching practices are interpenetrative.
 My published work engages the following concerns:

-My work and teaching engage an array of critical theories (or, in the words of writer-scholar Larissa Lai: "Who is this resistance speaking to?
-A new, desired relation").
+My work and teaching engage an array of critical theories or, in the words of writer-scholar Larissa Lai: "Who is this resistance speaking to?
+A new, desired relation."

 Courses